ENGLISH FOR CONGRESS POSITION PAPER (Revised in April 2018)

 only alternative these 50 million people had, until the onset of

-the current economic downturn, was to work in and/or migrate to
+the recent economic downturn, was to work in and/or migrate to

 the United States if they wished to improve their living